 Including the Tier 2 approach provides additional insight into why certain source categories are considered key, and how to prioritize inventory improvements.
 In the Tier 2 approach, the level assessment for each category from the Tier 1 approach is multiplied by its percent relative uncertainty.
 If the uncertainty reported is asymmetrical, the absolute value of the larger uncertainty is used.
-Uncertainty is not estimated for the following sources: CO_2 emissions from stationary combustion - geothermal energy; CO_2 emissions from mobile combustion by mode of transportation; CH_4 and CH_4 from the incineration of waste.
-While CO_2 emissions from geothermal energy are included in the overall emissions estimate, they are not an official IPCC source category.
+Uncertainty is not estimated for the following sources: CO2 emissions from stationary combustion - geothermal energy; CO_2 emissions from mobile combustion by mode of transportation; CH_4 and N_2O emissions from mobile combustion by mode of off-road transportation; and CH4 from the incineration of waste.
+While CO2 emissions from geothermal energy are included in the overall emissions estimate, they are not an official IPCC source category.
 As a result, there are no guidelines to associate uncertainty with the emissions estimate; therefore, an uncertainty analysis was not conducted.
-The uncertainty associated with CO_2 from mobile combustion is applied to each mode's emissions estimate, and the uncertainty associated with off-road vehicle CH_4 and CC_2 emissions are applied to both CC_3 and CC_4 and CC_4 emissions from aviation, marine, and other sources.
-No uncertainty was associated with CC_4 emissions from waste incineration because emissions are less than 0.05 Gg CC_4 and an uncertainty analysis was not conducted.
+The uncertainty associated with CO2 from mobile combustion is applied to each mode's emissions estimate, and the uncertainty associated with off-road vehicle CH4 and N2O emissions are applied to both CH4 and N2O emissions from aviation, marine, and other sources.
+No uncertainty was associated with CH4 emissions from waste incineration because emissions are less than 0.05 Gg CH4 and an uncertainty analysis was not conducted.
 When source and sink categories are sorted in decreasing order of this calculation, those that fall at the top of the list and cumulatively account for 90 percent of emissions are considered key categories.
 The key categories identified by the Tier 2 level assessment may differ from those identified by the Tier 1 assessment.
 The final set of key categories includes all source and sink categories identified as key by either the Tier 1 or the Tier 2 assessment, keeping in mind that the two assessments are not mutually exclusive.